Colo-ReID: Discriminative Representation Embedding with Meta-learning for Colonoscopic Polyp Re-Identification: Related Works

 \subsection{Hand-crafted based Approaches}

 Historically, the success of machine learning has been driven by the advancement of hand-engineered features.
-Traditional studies~\cite{farenzena2010person,zhao2014learning,wang2007shape} related to hand-crafted systems for person re-identification aim to design or learn robust features.
-For example, Farenzena et al.~\cite{farenzena2010person} proposed a feature extraction and matching strategy to address the appearance-based re-identification problem.
-Zhao et al.~\cite{zhao2014learning} explored different discriminative abilities of local patches, and proposed an approach of learning mid-level filters from patch clusters for person re-identification.
+Traditional studies~\cite{zhao2014learning,wang2007shape} related to hand-crafted systems for image retrieval aim to design or learn robust features.
+For example, Zhao et al.~\cite{zhao2014learning} explored different discriminative abilities of local patches, and proposed an approach of learning mid-level filters from patch clusters for person re-identification.
 Wang et al.~\cite{wang2007shape} proposed an appearance model that captures the spatial relationships among appearance labels and prove that it can be used to dramatically quicken occurrence computation.
 In light of recent advances in image search, Zheng et al.~\cite{zheng2015person} designed an unsupervised Bag-of-Words (BoW) representation to bridge the gap between image search and person re-identification.
 Unfortunately, these models fail to show competitive performance since these hand-crafted based approaches have some non-negligible limitations.
 On the one hand, they cannot jointly optimize for feature extraction and metric learning since these two inter-connected components are independently designed and cascaded.
 On the other hand, these early works are mostly based on heuristic design and thus could not learn optimal discriminative features on current large-scale datasets.